mra282/mikes_dashboard/README.md

 An auto-generating dashboard for Home Assistant inspired by Dwains Dashboard.
 This project creates a custom Lovelace dashboard that automatically discovers and organizes your Home Assistant entities by rooms/areas.

+> **Note:** This project was created with the assistance of AI tools to help streamline development.

 ## Features

 - 🏠 Auto-discovery of Home Assistant entities